 Titanic passengers and survivors

 All of the Titanic's survivors were rescued by the Carpathia, which received the Titanic's distress signal and immediately set off toward the Titanic.
-It didn't get there until about 4 a.m., however.
+It didn't get there until about 4 a.m., however, according to Encyclopedia Titanica.

 Some of the Titanic's passengers were prominent people, including John Jacob Astor IV, one of the wealthiest men in the world at that time.
-So were Ida and Isidor Straus, who was the co-owner of Macy's department store.
-And of course, there was "Unsinkable" Molly Brown, a socialite who became famous when she exhorted her lifeboat to return to look for survivors, and ultimately survived the ordeal herself.
+So were Ida and Isidor Straus, who co-owned the Macy's department store.
+And, of course, there was "Unsinkable" Molly Brown, a socialite who became famous when she exhorted her lifeboat to return to look for survivors and ultimately survived the ordeal herself.

-Astor didn't survive, as he didn't take seriously the reports that the ship was sinking, and later wasn't allowed onto a lifeboat due to a "women and children first" policy.
+Astor didn't survive; he didn't take the reports that the ship was sinking seriously and later wasn't allowed onto a lifeboat due to a "women and children first" policy.
 (His pregnant wife did survive, however.)
-Ida Straus initially boarded a lifeboat but returned to her husband.
-"Where you go, I go," she reportedly said.
-The couple would die together.
-(He was 67, she was 63.)
+Of the total people saved from the disaster, 70% of women and children were saved and only 20% of men were saved, according to 2012 a study published by Uppsala University in Sweden.
+Ida Straus initially boarded a lifeboat but returned to her husband, reportedly saying "Where you go, I go", according to The National Archives in the U.K..
+The couple died together.
+(He was 67; she was 63.)